Lidiya2324/Data-Cleaning-and-Preprocessing/README.md

-# Customer Personality Analysis – Data Cleaning
+# Task 1: Customer Personality Analysis – Data Cleaning

 ## Project Overview
 A brief description of the project and its objective.